spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/stnode.rst

 default will validate the data stored in the node against its schema during both serialization and de-serialization.

-In order to avoid, the overhead of re-validating all of the data in a node when one thing is updated (this can induce a lot of overhead), the stnode objects will attempt to parse a given "tagged-node's" schema down so that it is only validating the field being updated.
+In order to avoid the overhead of re-validating all of the data in a node when one thing is updated (this can induce a lot of overhead), the stnode objects will attempt to parse a given "tagged-node's" schema down so that it is only validating the field being updated.
 It performs the validation by attempting to